YoussefAMKamal/Windows-Cleaner/Readme.md

 3- Wait till it finish.

 > [!NOTE]
-> For fast cleaning, use "Fast Cleaner.exe" which includes the important cleaning parts only and without the repairing.
+> For fast cleaning, use "Fast Cleaner.exe" which includes the important cleaning parts only but without the repairing.
 >
 > Do not worry its safe to use those files.
 They only make it easier to remove temporary files and repair the system files to make sure everything is working just fine.
 >